ashaker-2/Platform/Requiremets/Design/RTE.md

 * **Mock Dependencies**: Unit tests for RTE will extensively mock all underlying MCAL, HAL, Service, and Application module functions that RTE calls during initialization and service routing.
 * **Test Cases**:
   * RTE_Init: Verify that RTE_HwInitTask is created and scheduler starts.
   * RTE_HwInitTask: Mock all Mcal_X_Init() calls.
-Test success path and failure paths (where an Mcal_X_Init() returns APP_ERROR).
+Test success path and failure paths (where an Mcal_X_Init() returns E_NOK).
 Verify RTE_AppInitTask creation and self-deletion.
   * RTE_AppInitTask: Mock all HAL_X_Init(), Service_X_Init(), App_X_Init() calls.
 Test success/failure paths.
 Verify permanent task creation and self-deletion.
   * RTE_Service_...() functions: For each service, test:
     * Valid parameters: Verify that the correct target module function is called with the correct parameters and its return value is propagated.
-    * Invalid parameters: Verify appropriate error logging/fault reporting (e.g., to SystemMonitor) and APP_ERROR return.
+    * Invalid parameters: Verify appropriate error logging/fault reporting (e.g., to SystemMonitor) and E_NOK return.
-    * Target module failure: Mock the target module function to return APP_ERROR and verify RTE propagates it.
+    * Target module failure: Mock the target module function to return E_NOK and verify RTE propagates it.
   * Permanent Tasks: Mock the application/service calls within each task's loop.
 Verify the task's periodicity and that it calls its intended services.
 Verify watchdog feeding in RTE_MainLoopTask.

 ### **6.2.
 Integration Testing**